mongodb/docs/source/docs-libmongoc/api/mongoc_topology_description_t.rst

 ``mongoc_topology_description_t`` is an opaque type representing the driver's knowledge of the MongoDB server or servers it is connected to.
 Its API conforms to the `SDAM Monitoring Specification <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst>`_.

 Applications receive a temporary reference to a ``mongoc_topology_description_t`` as a parameter to an SDAM Monitoring callback that must not be destroyed.
-See :doc:`Introduction to Application Performance Monitoring <application-performance-monitoring>`.
+See :ref:`Introduction to Application Performance Monitoring <mongoc_application_performance_monitoring>`.

 Functions
 ---------